d34db3ff/nyaPass/README.md

 According to [CTAP](https://fidoalliance.org/specs/fido-v2.2-rd-20230321/fido-client-to-authenticator-protocol-v2.2-rd-20230321.html#sctn-hmac-secret-extension), the authenticator employs SHA256-HMAC internally.
 Although SHA256 itself is vulnerable to Hash Length Extension attack, that does not apply to SHA256-HMAC.

 # Known Limitations

+## Mandatory User Verification
+Unfortunately, currently we cannot skip user verification (thus have to enter the PIN) every time we use nyaPass to get a password from the passkey.
+This annoying restriction stems from the WebAuthn standard.

+> when implementing on top of hmac-secret, that PRF MUST be the one used for when user verification is performed.
+This overrides the UserVerificationRequirement if neccessary.

 ## Cross-Browser Support